BE CAREFUL WHICH EXIT YOU TAKE

 I was on the highway the other day, going home from a doctor’s visit.
 The exit off the highway that will take me home was further divided into two.
 This meant, off the highway, I had to make a choice.
 Which way should I go?
 I could go either to the left or to the right.
 Of course these two sub-exits lead to different destinations, and only one would lead me home.
 I went right; the driver behind me went left.
 What if the driver who went left really wanted to go to my house or to my neighborhood, would that left exit get him to that intended destination?
 No!

-The people in the second group have no idea where they are going or where they’d like to go, and so how they get there does not seem to be a concern; they seem to be saying, “Any destination is good enough.”
-The truth is, these people will be very surprised, terrified, and disappointed when they arrive at their unplanned destination.
-The destination at the end of their journey will not be anything they’d like to identify with.
+The people in the second group have no idea where they are going or where they’d like to go, and so how they get there isn’t a concern; they seem to be saying, “Any destination will do.”
+The truth is these people will be very surprised, terrified, and disappointed when they arrive at their unplanned destination.
+Their destination at the end of their journey will not be anything they’d like to identify with.
 But unfortunately, they’ll not be able to turn around, or go in a different direction.
-That destination will be their home forever.
+That destination will be their permanent home.

 Those in the third group on the other hand, know where they want to go, but don’t know how to get there.
 Yet they assume and claim that they are already on the right path.
 The people in this group need to be redirected.
 Desiring to arrive at a particular destination will not get you there if you take the wrong road or wrong exit.
 The destination at the end of the road you are on is where you’ll end up, whether or not it was your intended destination.
 Some of the people in this group will accept re-direction, but the others won’t.